 I met a wonderful man and four years later we were married.
 That was 1982.
 His family was also a couple of thousand miles away.
 We didn't spend many of those early Christmases with either of our families.
 So I decided we should create our own Christmas traditions.

 Since Boeing closes shop between Christmas and New Year's I decided to take that week and stitch (or start) one of the larger Christmas designs that I'd never had time to do before.
-I made a large (approximately six feet in diameter) tree skirt out of heavy red felt and trimmed it with one inch wide grosgrain ribbon.
-When I finished the Christmas cross stitch, including the year, I appliqued (fancy term for sewed it on with some trim) it onto the tree skirt.
-Voila, a tradition was born.

 Now, my tree skirt is full...or it will be once I attach this year's piece.
-What I'm going to do next year is still a mystery, but have no fear I will come up with something.